 Following the table of conformance criteria, there are two non-normative subsections that provide optional guidance:

-Related regulations and , standards, and implementation tools: References to documents which can help an app developer or vendor are included.
-Regulations and standards are cited here only if they are the source of a conformance criterion listed in x.x.x.1: if they were not the direct source of a conformance criterion, then they are listed in the Appendices (section 6.1, Reference Documents).
+Related regulations and standards: References to documents which can help an app developer or vendor are included.
+Regulations, standards and guidelines are cited here only if they are the direct source of a conformance criterion: otherwise, then they are listed in the Appendices (section 6.1, Reference Documents).
+To avoid redundant listings, any referenced document (with its URL) is only listed in the first relevant subsection: subsequent references are abbreviated and placed in footnotes.
 No regulations are cited as normative in cMHAFF, because they are realm-specific.
 NOTE: Legislation and regulations will vary between realms (locations) internationally and even within a country (e.g., states or provinces).
 Applicable regulations take precedence over cMHAFF when overlap or discrepancies exist.
 CMHAFF does not replace or override regulations of a realm.

 Implementation guidance: Guidance for app developers is included.
 As applicable, the differential application of conformance criteria by type of app is discussed, referencing the exemplary use cases described in section 2.4.